Bed Bug Sprays & Treatments

 When to consider bed bug sprays and treatments

 If you wake up with a bug bite on your leg, your first reaction may be to panic.
 But it's important to confirm what bit you before you start to worry.

 Look for some of the telltale signs of a bed bug infestation:

-- Rusty or reddish stains, caused when bed bugs are crushed
+- Rusty or reddish stains, typically left on sheets when bed bugs are crushed

 - Small dark spots, indicative of bed bug feces

 - Live bed bugs (small, brownish, flat, oval-shaped bugs, about the size and shape of an apple seed)

 If you see any of these signs, remove the bedding from your mattress and do a thorough examination of the mattress, box spring, bed frame and the areas surrounding your bed.

 If you do confirm that you have a bed bug infestation, it's a good idea to follow manufacture's instructions with washing and drying all bedding in hot water or the hottest dryer setting.
 You should also vacuum the areas surrounding your bed.
 You can also get a cover for your mattress that will trap any bed bugs inside of it and make it easier to see bed bugs on your mattress.